GoUpNumber/gun/docs/bet.md

 gun bet claim
 ```

-Note there is no hurry to do this except that while it is in the `won` state but the coins won't be recoverable from your seedwords until you do.
+Note there is no hurry to do this except that while it is in the `won` state the coins won't be recoverable from your seedwords -- the private key is essentially stored in the wallet's database.
 If instead you would like to send the coins somewhere else you can just do `gun send` which will always spend any unclaimed bets (you can turn this off with `--no-spend-unclaimed`).

 ## Potentially Asked Questions